djpasseyjr/ChaosReservoir/HyperParameterOpt/GenerateExperiments/README.md

 This directory contains the code for generating experiments. <br>

-# FILE NAMING STYLE GUIDE
+# File naming style guide
 In order to make each file bash and experiment.py file unique, the following file naming style guide is proposed. <br>